 vs. 6 Blessed and holy is the one who has a part in the first resurrection; over these the second death has no power, but they will be priests of God and of Christ and will reign with Him for a thousand years.
 (NASB)

-The point of the two passages is there is a literal, physical, coming Kingdom of Christ on earth and certain believers are going to reign with Him.
-There is a spiritual kingdom on earth in existence right now but that is a different, although related subject.
-Many New Testament passages discuss kingdom issues but it is often difficult to distinguish which kingdom is presented in a given passage of scripture.
+The point of the two passages is, there will be a literal, physical, coming Kingdom of Christ on earth, and certain believers are going to reign with Him.
+There is a spiritual kingdom on earth in existence right now, but that is a different, although related subject.
+Many New Testament passages discuss kingdom issues, but it is often difficult to distinguish which kingdom is presented in a given passage of scripture.
 Now let’s check out Matthew 13.
 The background for chapter 13 is chapter 12.
 In chapter 12 our Lord had received criticism from the Scribes and Pharisees and He rebukes them for their complete lack of faith and insight.
 But there were multitudes of people that wanted to hear what Jesus had to say and they considered His words.

 Matt.
 13:1 On that day Jesus went out of the house, and was sitting by the sea.

 vs. 2 And great multitudes gathered to Him, so that He got into a boat and sat down, and the whole multitude was standing on the beach.

 vs. 3a And He spoke many things to them in parables, saying,… (NASB)

 Jesus is going to speak to the multitudes using at least 7 parables in this chapter.
 It would be good if you read the entire chapter yourself now, but I shall provide verses of special note.

 vs. 11 And He answered and said to them, “To you it has been granted to know the mysteries of the kingdom of heaven, but to them it has not been granted.”

 vs. 24 He presented another parable to them, saying, “The kingdom of heaven may be compared to a man who sowed good seed in his field.”